raycrawford/scouts_pack_771/open_items.md

 ## Hosea House
 (859) 261-9806

+## 10/12/2018 update
+* Talked to Bruce Stelzer; he's the Director
+* Angie is the only other full time employee; runs kitchen and does scheduling
+* Volunteer teams are 8 - 12 people
+  * Typically like kids 11 and older...
+  * Serves, wipes tables and cleans up
+  * Server 4 - 5:30 M - F
+  * Arrive 3:30, done by 6 PM
+* Individuals can serve; just call Angie
+* On weekends, volunteers take over the kitchen and supply food...
+* Occassionally do breakfast on the weekends; those are added addhoc on Saturday AMs; again, groups provide food

 ### 8/21/18 update
 RC tried calling.
 No answer.
 Will follow up at a later time.